plone/plone.restapi-client/docs/actions/content.md

 ## Update Content

+### Mutation function

+Use the `updateContentMutation` function to get the mutation for updating content at a given path.

+### Hook

-This function can be used to update content at the given path.
+Use the `useUpdateContent` hook to update content at a given path.

-- Function name: `updateContentMutation`

 ### Parameters